Office of Public and Intergovernmental Affairs

 - Cami Gage, a U.S. Air Force Veteran from Colorado Springs, Colorado.
 Gage is a triathlete.

 - Indira Glennon, a U.S. Army Veteran from Columbia, South Carolina.
-She is a triathlete.
+She is a triathlete who runs, as well.

 - Sarah Holzhalb, a U.S. Coast Guard Veteran from Covington, Louisiana.
 Holzhalb’s athletic interests include running, biking, yoga and basketball.